 Mouse frowned as he and Nightriver walked along the main track that led to the barn, which had once stored the harvest but now housed survivors.

-“There is life in the smithy,” Nightriver rumbled, water pouring from his paws with each step as he shrank to his more human-friendly size.
-When out on the mountainside, Nightriver was free to be whatever size he chose - Mouse wasn’t intimidated anymore - but in town something close to human-size caused the least panic.
+“There is life in the smithy,” Nightriver rumbled, water pouring from his feet with each step as he shrank to his more human-friendly size.
+When out on the mountainside, Nightriver was free to be whatever size he chose – Mouse wasn’t intimidated anymore – but in town something close to human-size caused the least panic.
 However, not even a snubbed snout could disguise his teeth or scales.
 Nightriver wasn’t and never would be human, and Mouse wished the others would stop being foolish about the whole thing.
-Nightriver was an asset to their survival, if only people would give him a chance.
+Nightriver was an asset to their survival; if only people would give him a chance.

 Sighing, Mouse walked past the empty barn, pausing to let the chickens out of their coup and unlatch the goats’ gate before taking the steep, narrow path towards the smithy.
 A stream bubbled and chuckled off to one side, dancing down from the green mountain, its mossy banks bedecked with tiny white starflowers and sunshine-bright primroses.
 A little brown bird with a white bib flitted onto a half-submerged stone and bobbed up and down, up and down, before diving into the frothing waters.
 It re-emerged with a tweet and a beak full of bugs.
 Mouse watched it fly off before focusing on the steep, rocky path.
 Nightriver was a steady presence behind him, always there to catch him if he slipped or to give him a nudge over the difficult sections.
 In the beginning Mouse had needed a lot of help, often cursing and swearing his way up the climb, but he was getting more agile as the days wore on.
 He still needed a bit of help here and there to scramble about, but his strength was definitely growing.

 Reaching the top of the trickiest section, he paused to regain his breath and waited for Nightriver to join him.
 The stream gushed in a white spume at this point, loud and fierce, but even over the roar of the waterfall, the sounds of the smithy could finally be heard.
-The ring of metal on metal, the roar of the bellows, the ker-thump, ker-thump, ker-thump of the waterwheel.
+The ring of metal on metal, the roar of the bellows and the creaking ker-thump, ker-thump, ker-thump of the waterwheel.

 “There is another way up here, you know,” Nightriver grumbled, as he hauled himself over the last rock.